makoshark2001/trading-bot-ml/DEVELOPMENT_GUIDE.md

 ## 🔗 **Integration Ready**

-The service is ready to integrate with enhanced storage capabilities:
+The service is ready to integrate with enhanced ensemble and storage capabilities:
-- ✅ **trading-bot-backtest** (Port 3002) - ML predictions with history tracking
+- ✅ **trading-bot-backtest** (Port 3002) - ML ensemble predictions with history tracking
 - ✅ **trading-bot-risk** (Port 3003) - ML features with persistent caching
-- ✅ **trading-bot-execution** (Port 3004) - Real-time predictions with audit trail
+- ✅ **trading-bot-execution** (Port 3004) - Real-time ensemble predictions with audit trail
-- ✅ **trading-bot-dashboard** (Port 3005) - ML analytics with storage monitoring
+- ✅ **trading-bot-dashboard** (Port 3005) - ML analytics with storage monitoring and model comparison

 ## 📋 **Enhanced File Structure**